espocrm/espocrm/README.md

 ### Contributing

 Before we can merge your pull request, you need to accept our CLA [here](https://github.com/espocrm/cla).
-It's very simple to do.
+See [contributing guidelines](https://github.com/espocrm/espocrm/blob/master/.github/CONTRIBUTING.md).

 Branches: